Email marketing for retail stores

 If you fire off emails without thinking about the content carefully, you risk the recipients ignoring or deleting them.
 Use these tips to ensure you send high-quality emails:

-- Personalise your email newsletters
+- Personalize your email newsletters

 Make sure you include each recipient's name.
 This is easy enough to do with smart email marketing software.
 It will help reassure your customers that the email is genuine and show that you pay attention to detail.